-The menu node documents are only used for persisting the menu data, they are
+The menu documents are only used for persisting the menu data, they are not

-menu items.
-KnpMenu uses a factory to create the menu items from the menu
+to render a menu.
+A menu factory creates such menu items from the menu

 When menu nodes refer to content that has been deleted or there is another

 error during route generation, a menu node is skipped by default.
 You can set

 the allow_empty_items setting of the CmfMenuBundle to true to render

 The CmfMenuBundle provides a MenuContentVoter, which checks if the

 not yet published, the menu item not will not be rendered.

 during the process of creating a menu item from a menu node.
 You can use this

 event to control the MenuItem that is created and to mark the current node